 Panola Mountain State Park is the crown jewel of the Arabia Mountain National Heritage Area, one of only three National Heritage Areas in the state.
 The park’s unusual natural beauty and intriguing cultural changes are the basis for this special recognition.
 Over the years, this area has been home to early settlers, immigrant rock cutters, freed slaves and even Trappist monks.
 Arabia Mountain National Heritage Area is a partnership among the state of Georgia, DeKalb, Henry and Rockdale counties, the Monastery of the Holy Spirit, and numerous communities and public-private partners.
 Panola has also been designated a National Natural Landmark.

 Vaughters’ Barn is an iconic remnant of DeKalb County’s rural past and a part of Panola Mountain State Park.
 The barn sits on an agricultural landscape that is a centerpiece of the Arabia Mountain National Heritage Area (AMNHA).

 - 2 Lakes (currently closed due to construction)

-- 1 Event Room (seats 50) — call park to reserve
+- 1 Event Room (seats 50.
+Before making reservations, call park for capacity limits.) — call park to reserve

 - 5 Primitive Campsites